Editor’s note: This article contains some mentions of torture, sexual assault and other topics that might be triggering to some readers.

 Disturbing feels more fitting.

-The movie has an intense and drawn-out torture scene that just seemed entirely unnecessary, as it did not move the plot forward at all and was put late in the movie.
+The movie has an intense and drawn-out torture scene that just seemed entirely unnecessary, as it did not move the plot forward at all and was put on late in the movie.
 Due to its placement, it serves almost nothing to the movie besides just being revolting.

 Movies like these just hinge on being edgy, which just makes them feel hollow, without a fulfilling plot or lore-filled backstory.